tomrobak/short-url/README.md

 # 🔗 Short URL for WordPress - Link Magic Made Simple! (v1.2.2)

 Hey there, link shortener enthusiasts!
 Welcome to **Short URL** - the friendliest, most powerful URL shortener for WordPress!
 Turn those long, scary links into adorable short ones while keeping all the analytics goodness you love.
-Your links deserve to be both cute AND smart! 😊
+Your links deserve to be both cute AND smart! 😊 This is a hobby project... feel free to join and improve.

-## 🆕 What's New in Version 1.2.2 "UpdateMaster"

-- 📋 **Prettier Changelog** - Your update screens now show beautifully formatted version history
-- 🧠 **Smarter Updates** - Cleaner, friendlier update notifications that get straight to the point
-- 🔄 **Smooth Page Refreshing** - After clicking OK on an update notification, the page refreshes automatically
-- 🔧 **Better Compatibility** - Fixed issues with various WordPress versions and setups

 ## ✨ Cool Stuff You Can Do

 - 🔗 Create beautiful branded short URLs (because your brand deserves better than bit.ly!)
 - 📊 Track every click with awesome analytics (we're talking charts and graphs that make data FUN)
-- 📱 Works perfectly on all devices (from giant monitors to tiny phones)
-- 🧩 Super-simple Gutenberg block (just drag, drop, and you're done!)
+- 🧩 Super-simple Gutenberg block (just drag, drop, and you're done!) [coming soon]
 - 🔒 Password-protect your links (like a tiny bouncer for your URLs)
 - 📅 Set expiration dates (like milk, but for links!)
 - 👥 Share with your team (different permission levels for everyone)